 I would now like to discuss the Administration's proposed significant deterioration amendment.
 Sierra Club v.
 Ruckelshaus, held that the Clean Air Act requires the prevention of significant deterioration of the Nation's air quality where the air quality is better than that dictated by the Federal health and welfare standards.
 In light of the decision, EPA recently promulgated final regulations to implement its best judgment of how to prevent significant deterioration of existing clean air areas.
-These regulations are now the subject of several court challenges by industry and environmental states.
+These regulations are now the subject of several court challenges by industry and environmentalists, and a period of legal uncertainty is anticipated.